madihg/psychic-ingestion/README.md

-# How Do You Home - Line Dropper
+# How Do You Home? - Psychic Ingestion

-A real-time collaborative line dropping application inspired by the elo-2025 project.
-Users can drop text lines anywhere on the screen and see others' lines in real-time.
+A real-time collaborative text submission application inspired by the elo-2025 project.
+Users can submit sentences that appear in real-time for all participants to see.

 ## Features

-- **Real-time Collaboration**: See other users' lines appear instantly
+- **Real-time Collaboration**: See other users' submissions appear instantly
-- **Interactive Interface**: Click anywhere to drop a line
-- **Line Editing**: Double-click any line to edit its text
-- **Line Deletion**: Right-click any line to delete it
-- **Color Selection**: Choose from 8 different text colors
+- **Simple Interface**: Clean, minimal design focused on text submission
-- **User Count**: See how many users are currently online
+- **Live User Count**: See how many people are currently active
-- **Connection Status**: Visual indicator of connection state
+- **Persistent Storage**: Submissions are stored in memory during session
+- **Heartbeat System**: Tracks active users with automatic cleanup
 - **Responsive Design**: Works on desktop and mobile devices

 ## How to Use

-1. **Drop a Line**: Click anywhere on the screen and enter your text
-2. **Edit a Line**: Double-click any line to modify its text
-3. **Delete a Line**: Right-click any line to remove it
-4. **Change Colors**: Use the color picker in the top-right corner
+1. **Submit a Sentence**: Type your text in the input field and click "Enter"
+2. **View Submissions**: See all submitted sentences displayed below
-5. **Real-time Updates**: Watch as other users' lines appear instantly
+3. **Real-time Updates**: Watch as new submissions appear automatically
+4. **User Tracking**: See how many people are currently active

 ## Local Development